2023 International Congress on Medieval Studies: Program

 Societas Magica logo

-In Year 19 of our Sessions co-sponsored with the Societas Magica, we prepare three Sessions.
+In Year 19 of our Sessions co-sponsored with the Societas Magica, we prepare two Sessions.

 Sponsor: Societas Magica